jewlexx/discord-presence/README.md

 - [x] Change the name to `discord-ipc-rust` for clarity
 - [ ] Add a listen method to allow the consumer to recv all events sent from discord
 - [ ] Remove all the presence specific code
+- [ ] Possibly rewrite with `tokio::net::UnixStream` as it might be better?
 - [ ] Publish to crates.io

 ### Example